 Classroom Libraries: To Level or Not to Level?

 I have been painfully pondering this idea for quite some time.
 Should classroom libraries be leveled?
 In a leveled library, books are sorted and arranged by reading level- usually by Fountas and Pinnell level (see chart to the right), but I’ve also seen DRA, Lexile, and other systems used as well.

 Proponents of leveling classroom libraries believe that elementary aged readers need to be able to easily find and access books for independent reading at their reading level.
 I agree that young readers must be able to find and access books at their level.
 However, I think this is only part of the puzzle to creating a classroom environment where children learn to love reading.
 In my twelve years as an elementary classroom teacher, my classroom library was partially arranged by level for only two of those years- when I taught second grade (even then, I had reservations when I leveled the library).
 My library was not leveled when I taught third and fifth grades.
 I do believe little guys just figuring out how to read need to be able to choose from a wide variety of books across different genres that they can accurately read and understand.
 Leveling a classroom library is one way to do this.
-Yet, once kiddos move past a certain point on their reading journey and a certain age, I believe we need to take a different approach.
+Yet, I truly believe there is a better way.